Financial crimes include activities ranging from fraud through to the active manipulation of the stock market, or laundering the proceeds of crime.

 Financial crimes cover a broad range of activities often combining licit and illicit financial transactions.
 This intermingling makes it difficult to fully gauge the extent of these activities.

-It is generally accepted that opportunities for financial crimes have increased as the market has diversified, and globalisation and technology continue to change the way financial transactions occur and business is conducted.
+However, it is generally accepted that opportunities for financial crimes have increased as the market has diversified, and globalisation and technology continue to change the way financial transactions occur and business is conducted.

 There is no single model for how financial criminals work.
 Their activities cross a broad spectrum of society and can range from the crude to the highly sophisticated, for example:

-- looking through a person’s rubbish for bank and credit card statements, using pre-approved credit offers and tax information, or obtaining old gas and electricity bills and using their personal information to apply for a bank loan
+- looking through a person’s rubbish for bank and credit card statements, using pre-approved credit offers and tax information, or obtaining old gas and electricity bills and using the personal information to apply for a bank loan

-- ‘ponzi’ or pyramid investment schemes, where criminals typically offer victims an unrealistically high rate of return on investments
+- running ‘ponzi’ or pyramid investment schemes, where criminals typically offer victims an unrealistically high rate of return on investments

-- facilitation of money laundering
+- facilitating money laundering

-- insider trading.
+- committing insider trading.

 The manipulation of the stock market is a sophisticated form of financial crime and may include: